-Employees included in Sections 18.1001, 18.1010, and 18.1018 are considered salaried exempt employees.
+Employees included in Sections 18.100118.1002, 18.101018.011, and 18.1018 18.1020 are considered salaried exempt employees.
 These employees must cover a partial day taken off with paid vacation, sick leave or comp time (where applicable).
 If the employee has insufficient paid time to cover the entire day off, the employee must take the entire day off without pay.

-18.613 Layoffs.
+Layoffs 18.613

-The appointing authority may layoff an employee: a) whenever it is necessary to reduce the workforce for any reason (e.g. lack of work, lack of funds, abolishment of a position, etc.), b) when an employee has exhausted all available leave options and is unable to return to work, or c) when an employee has failed to successfully complete their probationary period after a promotion.
+The appointing authority may layoff an employee: a) whenever it is necessary to reduce the workforce for any reason (e.g. lack of work, lack of funds, abolishment of a position, etc.), b) when an employee has exhausted all available leave options and is unable to return to work, -or c) when an employee has failed to successfully complete their probationary period after a promotion or d) when an employee can no longer perform the essential functions of the job.